deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 “Tell ‘em to delete their account.”
 Dan suggested.
 There was a dutiful chuckle from the audience, and he sat up straight.
 “Alright, let’s hear it...”

-“So, this one comes from Zoe Foster, who I guess saw you on ESNN after the protests at NEC...
-She says *‘Hate speech is hate speech, Nazis don’t get a seat at the table.
+“So, this one comes from Zoe Foster, who I guess saw you on ESNN after the protests at NEC...She says *‘Hate speech is hate speech, Nazis don’t get a seat at the table.
 If you advocate for genocide you don’t get a say.’*

 Dan shrugged the statement off.
 That one was just an appetizer.
 “Well, she’s wrong.
 The most effective antidote to bigotry is to permit it,” he answered breezily.
 “The facts have *weight,* Steve.
 You only have to worry about what the other guy is saying if you’re wrong...”